todb/CNAs/README.md

 this website is quite definitely an unofficial, probably error-prone parsing of that data.

 If you notice any bugs, you should report those to https://github.com/todb/CNAs .

+This repo is MIT-Licensed, copyrighted by [Huge Success, LLC](https://hugesuccess.org).
+As much as ChatGPT sourced code can be copyrighted, anyway.